Living in Eugene Oregon (Pros and Cons) And Cost of Living

 There are also top-rated public schools located in Eugene.
 Among the two school districts within Eugene, the most prominent one is the 4J district that serves most of the city with 16,500 students across 18 elementary schools, seven middle schools, and four high schools.
 A “School of Choice” policy is available to residents which states that parents can choose which school they would like their kids to attend.
 Some of the top-rated public schools are the Cascade Middle School, Clear Lake Elementary School, Arts and Technology Academy at Jefferson, South Eugene High School, and Spencer Butte Middle School.

 People living in Eugene tend to develop a deep appreciation for arts since it is home to performing arts and beautiful art galleries and museums.
 Eugene’s Hult Center for the Performing Arts, which hosts over 700 shows per year, is home to the famous Eugene Symphony Orchestra and many other professional arts and events organizations.
 The other well-known performing arts and theaters in Eugene are the Oregon Contemporary Theatre, Actors Cabaret of Eugene, West African Cultural Arts Institute, and the Ballet Fantastique.

-Not only people living in Eugene develop a deep appreciation for arts, but tourists do too.
-Anyone who would visit Eugene would usually take art walks to browse the beautiful art collections in museums, tour local galleries, public art, and community murals.
+Not only people living in Eugene develop a sincere appreciation for arts, but tourists do too.
+Anyone who would visit Eugene would usually take art walks to browse the beautiful art collections in museums, local tour galleries, public art, and community murals.
 The Sattva Gallery, White Lotus Gallery, Jordan Schnitzer Museum of Art, Maude Kerns Art Center, and Kerin Clarke Gallery are well-known for their vivid and striking art collections.